Citroën C3 Aircross: Reviews

 Autoblog.com reviewed the C3 AirCross, giving a mostly negative review to aspects and features of the vehicle.
 The basic X model launched with no airbags, ABS, or temperature sensor; the last of which they consider to be a necessity in the hot Latin American climate.
 They criticised the boot, calling it awkward and complicated since it can only open once an arm carrying the spare tyre has been unlocked and swung out of the way, which increases the space required for parking.

 Further, in their review, they complained that the dashboard mounted displays were difficult for the driver to see comfortably, echoing concerns CNET had when reviewing the C3 Picasso, where they called the displays "not particularly readable" and possibly dangerous to use while driving.

 Only one engine is available for the C3 AirCross; a 1.6-litre HDi used in other Citroën cars, including the Latin American market's C3 Picasso.
 Autoblog.coms review was favourable to it since it performed very well in the Aircross off-road, although it was noisy on road.
 They found no discernible issues with the suspension, which handled well on and off the road, traversing irregular terrain without issues.

 Overall, Autoblog.com considered the price of to be unrealistically high for the lack of features they considered to be essential, and when compared to rivals.

 First generation (A88; 2017)

-The Citroën C3 Aircross for Europe is a subcompact crossover SUV from Citroën.
+The Citroën C3 Aircross for Europe is a subcompact SUV from Citroën.
 Presented on 12 June 2017 in Paris, it has been marketed from October of the same year.
 The C3 Aircross was announced by the C-Aircross concept car, presented at the 2017 Geneva Motor Show.

 It shares its platform and many elements with its cousin the Opel Crossland X that replaces the Meriva, following the partnership between Groupe PSA and General Motors, which was first announced in 2012.
 Its style, directed by Pierre Authier, is in harmony with that of the new Citroën range: front double decker, "3D" lights.
 The C3 Aircross also offers numerous possibilities for customisation.